NickMcConnell/FAangband/docs/hacking/compiling.rst

         ..
     ninja

-That will leave an angband.exe and the needed .dll files in the sub directory game/.
+That will leave an faangband.exe and the needed .dll files in the sub directory game/.
 That executable can be run with wine::

     cd game
-    wine angband.exe
+    wine faangband.exe

 The unit test cases can also be run from cmake.